Coal power in the United States: Phase-out

 In July 2013, United States Secretary of Energy Ernest Moniz outlined the Obama administration's policy on fossil fuels:

 In the last four years, we've more than doubled renewable energy generation from wind and solar power.
 However, coal and other fossil fuels still provide 80 percent of our energy, 70 percent of our electricity, and will be a major part of our energy future for decades.
 That's why any serious effort to protect our kids from the worst effects of climate change must also include developing, demonstrating and deploying the technologies to use our abundant fossil fuel resources as cleanly as possible.

 Then-US Energy Secretary Steven Chu and researchers for the US National Renewable Energy Laboratory have noted that greater electrical generation by non-dispatchable renewables, such as wind and solar, will also increase the need for flexible natural gas-powered generators, to supply electricity during those times when solar and wind power are unavailable.
 Gas-powered generators have the ability to ramp up and down quickly to meet changing loads.

 In the US, many of the fossil fuel phase-out initiatives have taken place at the state or local levels.

-In November 2021, US refused to sign up to coal phaseout agreement at the COP26 climate summit.
+In November 2021, the US refused to sign up to coal phaseout agreement at the COP26 climate summit.

 California

 California's SB 1368 created the first governmental moratorium on new coal plants in the United States.
-The law was signed in September 2006 by Republican governor Arnold Schwarzenegger, took effect for investor-owned utilities in January 2007, and took effect for publicly owned utilities in August 2007.
+The law was signed in September 2006 by Republican Governor Arnold Schwarzenegger, took effect for investor-owned utilities in January 2007, and took effect for publicly owned utilities in August 2007.
 SB 1368 applied to long-term investments (five years or more) by California utilities, whether in-state or out-of-state.
 It set the standard for greenhouse gas emissions at 1,100 pounds of carbon dioxide per megawatt-hour, equal to the emissions of a combined-cycle natural gas plant.
 This standard created a de facto moratorium on new coal, since it could not be met without carbon capture and sequestration.